Why is my dog constantly scratching and itching?

 - Eventual fur loss as a result of constant scratching

-Though food allergies in dogs are less common than you might think, some dogs are particularly sensitive to certain ingredients – such as wheat and soya – in their food, while more than 90% of dogs are lactose intolerant by the time they reach 12 months old.
+Though food allergies in dogs are less common than you might think, some dogs are particularly sensitive to certain ingredients – such as wheat and soya – while more than 90% of dogs are lactose intolerant by the time they reach 12 months old.

 If you suspect your dog has a food allergy, your vet may recommend an elimination diet – but it’s important to get expert advice before you try this.

-Insect bites and stings are another common cause of itching in dogs.
-While some bites cause just minor irritation, others can cause a severe allergic reaction.
+Insect bites and stings can also cause discomfort and itching in dogs.
+While some insects cause just minor irritation, others can cause a severe allergic reaction.
 If your dog has been bitten or stung, you’ll probably notice redness and swelling around the bite.
 Signs of an allergy to the bite can be serious.
 Always take your dog to your local vet fast if they vomit after being bitten or stung, or have difficulty breathing.

 Want more information on the causes of itching in dogs?